 Have you ever wondered why the French call this bread bâtard, which literally means bastard?
-Well, Originally French bakers only shaped their dough into baguette and boule.
-Then, in the 19th century, a baker came up with the loaf shape.
-The loaf wasn’t shaped like anything the French customers have seen before and was considered inferior, so they referred to it as a “bastard” or bâtard.
+Well, Originally French bakers only shaped their dough into baguettes and boules.
+Then, in the 19th century, a baker came up with the oblong bread shape.
+The loaf didn’t look like anything the French customers have seen before and was considered inferior, so they referred to it as a “bastard” or bâtard.
 Voila!
 French sense of humor.

 I love the bâtard for its airy, open crumb, but mostly because of those extra though and crunchy corners.
 A real exercise for your teeth and so delicious!
 It’s a pitty each bread only has two of them.

 For baking, you will need a large, deep, and oblong pot, dutch oven, or casserole dish with a lid.
 I use my good old German Bräter (a type of a roaster).

 Bâtard (oblong French bread)Course: Breadbasket, Breakfast/BrunchCuisine: FrenchDifficulty: Medium

 Traditional French bread shaped into an oval loaf for a beautiful open crumb and tough, crispy corners.